iudex/iudex/README.md

 # Iudex

 Iudex is a smart contract based reputation system.
-As a user, you are able to verify your the ownership of accounts of different services (such as your Twitter, Facebook and Github account) as well as link one or more Ethereum addresses.
-In the future it will also support verifying ownership of Bitcoin addresses.
+As a user, you are able to verify the ownership of accounts of different services (such as your Twitter, Facebook and Github account) as well as link one or more Ethereum addresses.
+In the future it will also support verifying ownership of Bitcoin addresses via ``ecverify`` and verifying ownership of domain names via DNS records.

 Iudex also includes a scoring system for each of these accounts, calculating how reputable you are on each of them.
 Additionally it provides a combined score across